saikiranchalla1/learning-eks/README.md

 __It will take several minutes for the ELB to become healthy and start passing traffic to the frontend pods.__

 You should also be able to copy/paste the loadBalancer hostname into your browser and see the application running.
-Keep this tab open while we scale the services up on the next page.
+Keep this tab open while we scale the services up in the next module.

 ## Scale the Backend Services
 When we launched our services, we only launched one container of each.
 We can confirm this by viewing the running pods: